 Mr. Pathy strongly believes in the importance of philanthropy and is a board member of Dans la Rue and Centraide, and is a member of the board and Executive Committee of the Montréal Children’s Hospital Foundation as well as of the Pathy Family Foundation.

-Mr. Pathy obtained an Honours Bachelor of Arts from the University of Toronto in 1993 and a Master in Business Administration from INSEAD, France, in 1998.
+Mr. Pathy obtained an Honours Bachelor of Arts from the University of Toronto in 1993 and a Masters in Business Administration from INSEAD in 1998.

 Gary S. Rich, Director